A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Introduction

-This paper will proceed as follows.
-The next section introduces the main observables, maintained assumptions, and parameters of interest, and Section \ref{sec:Additional-Identifying-Assumptio} introduces additional identifying assumptions.
+This paper proceeds as follows.
+The next section introduces the main observables, maintained assumptions, and parameters of interest.
 Section \ref{sec:Distribution-of-State} defines the latent conditional probability and formulates the infinite-dimensional LP, and Section \ref{sec:Sieve-Approximation-and} introduces sieve approximation to the program.
-Section \ref{sec:Additional-Assumptions} shows how assumptions in Section \ref{sec:Additional-Identifying-Assumptio} can easily be incorporated in the LP.
-So far, the analysis is given with binary $Y$, which is extended to the case with continuous $Y$ in Section \ref{sec:Extension:-Continuous}.
+Section \ref{sec:Identifying-Power-of} establishes the connection between this paper and \citet{mogstad2018using}.
+Section \ref{sec:Additional-Assumptions} introduces additional identifying assumptions and shows how they can easily be incorporated in the LP.
+So far, the analysis is given with discrete $Y$, which is extended to the case with continuous $Y$ in Section \ref{sec:Extension:-Continuous}.
 Section \ref{sec:Simulation} provides numerical illustrations, and Section \ref{sec:Empirical-Application} contains an empirical application.
 In the Appendix, Section \ref{sec:Examples-of-the} lists other examples of target parameters.
-Section \ref{sec:Discussions} discusses (i) rescaling of the LP, (ii) the point-wise and uniform sharpness for the MTE bounds, (iii) the extension with continuous covariates, (iv) estimation and inference, and (v) the relationship between this paper's LP and that in \citet{mogstad2018using}.
+Section \ref{sec:Discussions} discusses (i) rescaling of the LP, (ii) the pointwise and uniform sharpness for the MTE bounds, (iii) the extension with continuous covariates, and (iv) estimation and inference.
 All proofs are contained in Section \ref{sec:Proofs}.
+Additional numerical results can be found in Section \ref{sec:Additional-Numerical-Exercise}.